Nike-Inc/cerberus/API.md

 # Cerberus Management Service

-An API to manage secrets and access to said secrets in the Cerberus ecosystem.
+A REST API to manage secrets and access to said secrets in the Cerberus system.

+The `X-Cerberus-Client` header is for clients to self-report their name and version to Cerberus.
+It is currently optional but may be required in the future.

+More information about using the API can be found in the various [clients](http://engineering.nike.com/cerberus/components/#clients) as well as in the [integration tests](https://github.com/Nike-Inc/cerberus-integration-tests/) project.

 # Group Authentication